Extend-Robotics/photoneo-cpp-examples/PhoXiAPI/ColorCameraExtrinsicsToROS/ReadMe.txt

    2.1.
 Connect to a scanner
    2.2.
 Make sure `Structure->ColorCameraImage` transfer is enabled
-3. Run ColorCameraExtrinsicsToROS application and redirect output to launch file 3.1 e.g. `./ColorCameraExtrinsicsToROS > MyColorCameraRangeExtrinsics.yaml`
+3. Run ColorCameraExtrinsicsToROS application and redirect output to launch file 3.1 e.g. `./ColorCameraExtrinsicsToROS > MyColorCameraRangeExtrinsics.launch`

 The application will print out launchfile publishing ColorCamera/Range extrinsics of the connected scanner.
 If not connected to any scanner, it will automatically connect to the first